-If you are only searching records in WO 374 - note that the search results will display records from WO 339 and WO 374.
-Order your search results by reference so you can browse relevant search results in WO 374.
+Note that results for the search below will display records from WO 339 and WO 374, so if you are searching for records in WO 374 only, re-order your search results by reference so you can browse to the relevant record descriptions in WO 374.

-Please be aware that these are very large files and only suitable for download on a fast and unlimited broadband connection.
+Please be aware that the online indexes are very large files and only suitable for download on a fast and unlimited broadband connection.

 Famous army officers